 Other symptoms of sciatic endometriosis are similar to those of regular endometriosis and may include:

-Severe period pain
+- severe period pain (dysmenorrhea)

-Pain during intercourse
+- pain during intercourse (dyspareunia)

-Bloating and nausea
+- bloating and nausea

-Depression and anxiety
+- depression and anxiety

 As in the case of regular endometriosis, oral contraceptives may also help reduce the pain caused by sciatic endometriosis.

 Laparoscopic surgery to remove the endometrial tissue that has grown around the sciatic nerve can be effective in treating severe cases of sciatic endometriosis.
-It is important that the surgery is performed by an experienced plastic surgeon.
+Sometimes endometriosis can reach the so-called sciatic foramen.
+This is the opening in the pelvic bone where the nerves and blood vessels from the pelvis pass through and travel down to the lower legs.
+It is important that an experienced endometriosis excision surgeon performs the surgery.

-I wish my doctors pointed me in Seckin’s direction a lot sooner, says Christine Eboli.
-I would’ve had more years to spend with my kids.
+“I wish my doctors pointed me in Seckin’s direction a lot sooner.
+I would’ve had more years to spend with my kids.” –Christine Eboli